Wizard-hash2/SQLProject1/README.md

 # SQLProject1
-Mysql project where I was able to design a complete sql project of Book orders handling customers details and shipping I use the command : TEE C:/path_to_your_file/output.txt; t To Record what I do in my mysql
+Mysql project where I was able to design a complete sql project of Book orders handling customers details and shipping

+I use the command : TEE C:/path_to_your_file/output.txt, To Record what I do in my mysql

 My Er I draw using draw.io